ynput/ayon-documentation/website/docs/dev_event_system.md

 Events may be created using `dispatch_event` function in python or via `[POST] /api/events` REST endpoint.
 At least `topic` must be specified in order to dispatch a new event.

+By default, dispatched events are persistent (stored in the database).
+In order to create Fire-and-forget event, set the `store` argument of `dispatch_event` function (or respective REST counterpart) to False.

 ### Updating Events